 Two-tier shipping is a great approach if you sell lots of small accessories, but also a range of much larger items.
 It enables you to set a weight threshold, and charge a smaller amount for orders up to x kg, and a higher amount for orders over x kg.

 The weight threshold is likely to correspond to the point at which you stop using Royal Mail and start using a courier – as this is usually where the shipping cost jumps up.

 If you have a lot of regular business to your site, then it may be worth looking at a free shipping membership.
 You can offer customers free shipping for an annual or monthly fee, prompting them to order from you more often and ensure you’re their supplier of choice.

 It may generate a lower margin compared to other methods, but this could be offset by a significant increase in turnover.
 Look at the success of Amazon Prime, for instance – more Americans now use the service than voted for Donald Trump.

 Communicating and fulfilling your shipping promise

 Whatever eCommerce shipping strategy you choose, it’s important to communicate it clearly to customers in your delivery and returns information.
 This will both encourage them to buy from you and reduce their likelihood to abandon their cart – read more in our post on eCommerce conversion rate optimisation.

 More crucially, it’s important that you fulfil the promises you make about shipping times and services on your website.
 If you’re struggling to get orders out the door or the couriers you’re using are letting you down, it’s probably time to outsource your eCommerce fulfilment – get in touch to find out how we can help.

 So now you know how to pick the right shipping strategy when setting up your online store.
-Read more posts in our how to start an eCommerce business series, or sign up below and we’ll email them to you.
+Read more posts in our how to start an eCommerce business series.